By Andrea Wachter, LMFT

 Back in the day, when I approached food thinking about how much I wanted to lose weight, it would lead to one of two things: I would eat a restrictive meal that would lead me to binge later on; or I would rebel and overeat.
 But, when I began to approach meals with the above questions in mind, I found that there was nothing to rebel from.
 I began to feel satisfied after a reasonable portion rather than feeling unsatisfied after a restrictive meal or stuffed after a rebellious binge.

 Be willing to stop at polite satisfaction: This one is a biggie.
-It takes a lot of courage to stop eating when you are politely satisfied rather than waiting until you feel overly full or stuffed.
-Eating moderately means you might have to feel the emotions that you have been numbing with food.
+It takes a lot of courage to stop eating when you are comfortably satisfied rather than waiting until you feel overly full or stuffed.
+This means you might have to feel the emotions that you have been attempting to numb with excess food.
 It means you will have to find other ways to fill your time, your mind and your unmet needs.
-The good news is that when you eat what you truly want (when you are physically hungry) and stop when you feel politely satisfied, you will feel so much better about yourself and your body.
-And you’ll avoid waking up the next day ashamed and bloated and ready to embark on yet another ineffective diet.
+The good news is that when you eat what you truly want (when you are physically hungry) and stop when you feel comfortably satisfied, you will no longer wake up in the morning, ashamed and bloated and ready to embark on yet another ineffective diet.
 Easier typed than done but this is possible to learn!

 Someone asked me once if I ever think about dieting or bingeing anymore and I said, “I would no more skip or restrict a meal than I would ignore my bladder when I need to go to the bathroom.
 And I would no more binge than I would take my car to the gas station if the tank was already full.”

-Find sweetness, comfort and fulfillment in other ways: In order to alleviate the need to overeat on sweets and comfort foods, we need to make sure that we are getting enough of those qualities in our lives.
+Find sweetness, comfort and fulfillment in other ways: In order to alleviate the need to binge on sweets and comfort foods, we need to make sure that we are getting enough of those qualities in our lives.
 Write down all the ways you might get more sweetness and comfort in your life and start integrating a few into your daily routine.
-Additionally, see if you can also integrate moderate portions of comfort foods into your daily meals.
+Additionally, see if you can also integrate your favorite comfort foods into your daily meals and snacks.
 This can be challenging if you are used to depriving yourself of your favorite foods and then bingeing on them later.
 But one way to stop the vicious cycle is to experiment with moderation.
 There is a middle ground between restriction prison and diet riot.
-The first step is admitting that dieting is not the solution to your weight or overeating problem; it is part of the cause.
+The first step is admitting that dieting is not the solution to your overeating problem; it is part of the cause.

-Feel feelings instead of fullness: Once you let go of dieting and rebelling, the feelings that you may have avoided will begin to surface.
-If you are not distracted by the fantasy of weight loss, the white knuckling at mealtimes, and the all out rebellion of binges, you are left with an array of emotions that are normal for all of us.
+Feel feelings instead of fullness: Once you let go of dieting and rebelling, the feelings that you may have been avoiding will begin to surface.
+If you are not distracted white knuckling at mealtimes, or rebellious binges, you are left with an array of human emotions that we all have.
 Learning to tolerate and compassionately welcome difficult emotions until they pass is a skill, just like learning to bike up a steep hill.
-But the good news is you can get better at it and know that when your emotions pass naturally, you are on the other side of the hill and can coast for a while until the next uphill challenge.
+But the good news is you can get better at it and you will learn that when your emotions pass naturally, you have made it up yet another hill and can then coast for a while until the next uphill challenge arises.
 Becoming willing to be uncomfortable and feel your emotions until they pass will help you release the need for dieting and/or overeating.
 You can acknowledge the source of your pain until it passes naturally.

 Upgrade your unkind mind: Most people who live on chronic diets also live with an unkind mind.
 After all, it is usually body dissatisfaction or hatred that leads us to diet in the first place.
 We are promised that if we lose weight, we will like ourselves.
 But if that were true, most dieters who lose weight would live happily ever after — and the diet industry would shrink as satisfied customers went on their merry way.
 But what usually happens is that dieters who lose weight live in terror of breaking their diet and remain obsessed with food, or they overeat and gain the weight back.
 And the unkind thoughts remain.